Fresno Art Galleries, Museums, Supplies & More

 If you want to add a new piece to your collection or see how much something you own is worth these art dealers and appraisers can assist:

-The Fig Tree Gallery is the oldest artist group in your area.
-Over twenty artists are represented in the gallery, with works ranging from sculpture to painting, drawing, mixed media, performance, and illustration.
+The Fig Tree Gallery is the oldest artist group in your area and ver twenty artists are represented in the gallery with works ranging from sculpture to painting, drawing, mixed media, performance, and illustration.

 Walking Tours

-Other options would be the sculptures we are about to mention, and of course any time one of the festivals is going on you will have a great option.
+Other options would be the sculptures near you we are about to mention, and of course any time one of the festivals is going on you will have a great option.

 Sculptures & Statues